Science Education and Communication

 Both tracks offer an interdisciplinary curriculum integrating theory, research and practice through highly interactive courses and internships.

-In the Communication track you will gain an understanding of science and the scientific process and develop the skills needed to succeed in diverse workplaces such as science museums and science centres, media, governmental and nongovernmental organisations and research institutes.
+You will develop the skills needed to succeed in diverse workplaces such as science museums and science centres, media to succeed in diverse wo

 Ready to apply?